The Wreck of the B.S.M. Pandora

 The Wreck of the B.S.M.
-Pandora is a science fiction board game published by Simulations Publications, Inc. (SPI) in 1980.
+Pandora is a cooperative science fiction board game published by Simulations Publications, Inc. (SPI) in 1980.

 Description

 The B.S.M.
 Pandora, a biological survey mission space ship in the distant future, has crash-landed on a planet during its mission to collect alien life forms.
 The crew faces two dangers: if the ship systems fail, they will die; and the dangerous alien life forms they had been transporting have escaped and are now roaming the ship.
 In this cooperative game, 1–5 players act as crew members trying to find tools to repair the spacecraft before the systems fail, as well as searching for weapons to kill or recapture the escaped aliens.